ideesculture/providencePluginUserMenu/README.md

 # providencePluginUserMenu

+2026 : this repository has been merged with our global providencePlugins repository.
+Please use this new repo instead.

 ![icon](https://raw.githubusercontent.com/ideesculture/providencePluginUserMenu/master/documentation/icon.png)

 This plugin is a simple plugin for Providence, allowing to easily logout and access to preferences from a menu.
 It aims to be a replacement for the user links (logout and preferences) in the footer of Providence.